 UI Path: ||Render Setup window|| > V-Ray tab > Global switches rollout (Renderer set to V-Ray)

-The following parameters are visible from the Global Switches rollout when set to the Default Render UI Mode.
+The following parameters are visible from the Global Switches rollout when set to the Basic Render UI Mode.

 Displacement – Enables (default) or disables V-Ray's own displacement mapping.
 Note that this has no effect on standard 3ds Max displacement mapping, which can be controlled via the corresponding parameter in the Render Scene dialog.

 Lights – Enables or disables lights globally.
 Note that if you disable this option, V-Ray uses default lights, unless Default lights is set to Off.

 Hidden lights – Enables or disables the usage of hidden lights.
 When enabled, lights are rendered regardless of whether they are hidden or not.
 When disabled, any lights that are hidden for any reason (either explicitly or by type) are not included in the rendering.

 Override depth – Global limit to reflection/refraction depth.
 When disabled, the depth is controlled locally by materials and maps.
 When enabled, all materials and maps use the specified depth.